CardioStart Mission Announcement to Kumasi, Ghana

 Mission Travel Details

 Airfare costs will be self-funded by each volunteer.
 Popular flight corridors are through Frankfurt, Amsterdam or London, direct to Accra.
-Volunteers will stay the night in Accra and then join a bus provided by KATH for the 5- hour drive to Kumasi.
+Delta has direct flights to Accra via Atlanta and JFK.
 DO NOT PURCHASE A TICKET UNTIL YOU ARE CONFIRMED ON THE TEAM.

 This will be provided.
 Volunteers should expect that they may be asked to agree to same-sex room sharing in order to help reduce the costs.
 CardioStart will assure minimum standards to ensure volunteer safety and comfort.